megu2820/F-G/README.md

 1. All fields are mandatory.
 2. Email & phone fields should be valid and properly formatted.

-● On clicking submit form users  get a message “Thank you for completing the information” and data is be stored locally on thedevice in browser storage.
-You can use any browser storage like(indexDb, local storage, session storage, etc).
+● On clicking submit form users  get a message “Thank you for completing the information” and data is stored locally on the device in browser storage(localStorage).

 Here is the attached screenshot of section 1